zmike/zmike.github.io/_posts/2022-08-22-your-filename.md

 ---
 ## SP33D

-I was planning to write this Friday, but then it was Friday so I didn't.
+I was planning to write this Friday, but then it was Friday, so I didn't.

 You know how it is.